-During 2020 people took up new hobbies from cold water swimming to learning a musical instrument but there were a large number of people who used their new found time to plan starting their very own business.
+During 2020 people took up new hobbies from cold water swimming to learning a musical instrument but there were a large number of people who used their new found time to plan starting their very own small business.
 ‘Furlough-preneurs’ were born!
-And what’s more many of the businesses provided innovative solutions to enhance our daily lives in this new world – win win.
+And what’s more many of the small businesses provided innovative solutions to enhance our daily lives in this new world – win win.

 I have said this in many of my blog posts and podcasts and that’s because it’s really important!
 Defining your industry or niche is the first step to starting your business – whether it’s selling clothes, biscuits or homewares – you need to carve out your unique space in that area.
 This ties closely with – do something you’re passionate about – when you pour your passion into your business planning your niche will start to appear.

 Once you have a shortlist of your business ideas interrogate them with questions like below:

 - What products do people buy the most?

 - Do you have a target audience for a particular product?